randsleadershipslack/newsletter/WEEKLY_DIGEST_README.md

                         digest (default: 3)
   --replies THRESHOLD   The number of replies necessary for retaining a thread
-                        in the digest (default: 10) --exclude CHANNEL [CHANNEL ...]
+                        in the digest (default: 10) --thread-reactions THRESHOLD
+                        The number of in-thread reactions necessary for retaining a thread in the digest (default: twice the reactions threshold)
+  --exclude CHANNEL [CHANNEL ...]
                         Specifically exclude the given channel(s) (regular
                         expressions allowed)